CDCgov/metapop-model/README.md

 * For example, if we wanted 3 groups, we could specify `n_groups: 3` and then modify other parameters defining conditions for the populations: `popsizes: [300, 200, 100]` for population sizes, `I0: [0, 5, 2]` to specify the number of initial infected people in each population, `k_i: [10, 15, 10]` for the average degree per person in each population, etc. The parameters `k_g1`, `k_g2`, `k_21` define connectivity rates between groups: `k_ij` is the number of contacts the average person in group j makes with others in group i.
 These parameters define the contact matrix between populations (constructed through the method `get_per_capita_contact_matrix`).
 * Similarly for a single population, we can build the model by setting `n_groups: 1`, `popsizes: [5000]` for the population size, `I0: 5`, `k_i: [10]`, etc. In this case, the contact matrix is equivalent to `k_i`.
 * As a work in progress, we are working to add functionality that will allow users to give a contact matrix of their choice and model a flexible number of groups that mapped to the contact matrix.

-## Local app
-You can run the app locally using Streamlit with `make run_app`.
-To run the advanced app with 3 connected populations, use `make run_advanced_app`.

 ## Project Admin